What does Religious Affiliation mean?

 At some schools with religious affiliations, like Boston University and Georgetown University in the District of Columbia, the student experience is largely unaffected.
 At other schools, students may be required to sign up for a religion class or attend some sort of regular events like a convocation or some ceremony, along with their studies.

-There are scholarships and financial aids offered to the students.
+There are scholarships and financial aids offered to the students since the tuition can be really high.

 There are colleges which don't let students take any of the government aid.
 You have policies for each type of students and LGBT rights.